 3 Types of toxic people to stay away from

-1. The “Drainers” or “Energy Swappers”
+1. The “Drainers,” or “Energy Swappers”

 If you said yes, this is what it feels like to have your positive energy drained and replaced with someone else’s negative energy.

 It’s impossible to do that if you constantly allow toxic people to dump their problems and life’s woes on your shoulders.

 2. The “Complainers” or “Finger Pointers”

-Eventually, you will become unappreciative of the positive things happening in your life, because you are always pointing out what’s wrong.
+Eventually, you will become unappreciative of the positive things happening in your life because you are always pointing out what’s wrong.

-This mindset fuels their constant whining about what they don’t have, what they want, and what they feel they deserve.
+This mindset fuels their constant whining about what they don’t have, want, and feel they deserve.

-Change will never come without being responsible and accepting the fact that it’s up to YOU to make things happen.
+Change will never come without being responsible and accepting the fact that it’s up to you to make things happen.

 As it is so easy to have something to complain about and life never rewards complainers, stay as far away from them as much as possible.